 The Company may issue independent subscription rights to employees and individual consultants performing similar work and accounts for these transactions under the provisions of NRS 15A and generally accepted accounting principles in Norway.
 Two types of expenses are recognized related to grant of subscription rights: (i) Notional cost of subscription rights is recognized at time of grant and calculated based on the Black-Scholes model (share price at time of grant, exercise price, expected volatility, duration and risk-free interest rate).
-The 2023 Subscription Rights Plan vests 33.3% immediately, 33.3% on the first anniversary and 33.4% on the second anniversary.
-The notional cost of subscription rights as sharebased remuneration is expensed but the equity effect is nil because the contra item is a notional equity injection of equal amount. (ii) Employer's tax expense is accrued based on the net present value of the subscription right as an option on the balance sheet date.
+The 2024 Subscription Rights Plan vests 50% on the first anniversary and 50% on the second anniversary.
+The notional cost of subscription rights as share-based remuneration is expensed but the equity effect is nil because the contra item is a notional equity injection of equal amount. (ii) Employer's tax expense is accrued based on the net present value of the subscription right as an option on the balance sheet date.
 The value varies with the share price and may entail a net reversal of costs.

-When the parent has an obligation to settle the share-based payment transaction with the subsidiaries' employees by providing the parent's own equity instruments, this is accounted for as an increase in equity and a corresponding increase in investment in subsidiaries.
+When the parent has an obligation to settle the sharebased payment transaction with the subsidiaries' employees by providing the parent's own equity instruments, this is accounted for as an increase in equity and a corresponding increase in investment in subsidiaries.